-Daksha Prajapati had 13 daughters who were wedded to Sage Kashyapa.
-The names of the 13 daughters are as follows:
+Daksha Prajapati had 13 daughters who wedded Sage Kashyapa.

 1) Aditi Devi: mother of 33 Devatas, or 33 devatas representing the levels or grades (koti).

 She was also the mother of Lord Vamana, who was also known as Upendra (younger brother of Indra) one of the 10 main incarnations of Sri Vishnu.

 2) Diti: mother of Daityas and Asuras.

 On the other hand, she bore another son by the name Aruna who became the celestial vehicle of Surya Bhagawan.

 She bore Ananta Shesha, who serves as a bed-rest of Lord Narayana in Vaikuntha.

-5) Danu: mother of Danavas
+5) Danu: Mother of Danavas